DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

 To stream a g-code program to Grbl, the basic interface is to send Grbl a line of g-code, then wait for the proper **response message** starting with an `ok` or `error`.
 This signals Grbl has completed the parsing and executing the command.
 At times, Grbl may not respond immediately.
 This happens when Grbl is busy doing something else or waiting to place a commanded motion into the look-ahead planner buffer.
 Other times, usually at the start of a program, Grbl may quickly respond to several lines, but nothing happens.
 This occurs when Grbl places a series of commanded motions directly in the planner queue and will try to fill it up completely before starting.

 Along with **response messages**, Grbl has **push messages** to provide more feedback on what Grbl is doing and are also strings terminated by a return.
 These messages may be "pushed" from Grbl to the user in response to a query or to let the user know something important just happened.
-These can come at any time, but usually from something like a settings print out when asked to. **Push messages** are easily identified because they don't start with an `ok` or `error` like **response messages** do.
+These can come at any time, but usually from something like a settings printout when asked to. **Push messages** are easily identified because they don't start with an `ok` or `error` like **response messages** do.
 They are typically placed in `[]` brackets, `<>` chevrons, start with a `$`, or a specific string of text.
 These are all defined and described later in this document.

 Finally, Grbl has **real-time commands** that are invoked by a set of special characters that may be sent at any time and are not part of the basic streaming send-response interface.
 These cause Grbl to immediately execute the command and typically don't generate a response.
 These include pausing the current motion, speed up/down everything, toggle the spindle during a job, reset Grbl, or query Grbl for a real-time status report.
 See the `Commands` document to see what they are and how they work.